YagmurSaygili/FarmMe-Application/README.md

 # FarmMe-Application
-An advanced Java project to handle farm managament, operations.
+An advanced Java project to handle farm management, operations.

 Backend of the system  handles the operations in a Farm.
 Where  Veterinaries, Cows, Treatment and Medication exists.